-CHANGES ON OFFICIAL ZONING MAP: If, in accordance with the provisions of this Resolution, changes are made in the zoning district boundaries or other explanatory matter portrayed on the Official Zoning map, such changes shall be promptly entered on said Official Zoning Map after amendment of same has been approved by the Custer County BOCC together with an entry on the Official Zoning Map as follows: "On (date), by official action of the Custer County BOCC, the following change(s) was/were made in the Official Zoning Map: (brief description of the change)", which entry shall be signed by the Chairperson of the Custer County BOCC and attested by the County Clerk.
-No changes to this Resolution, which involves matter portrayed on the Official Zoning Map, shall become effective until after such change and entry on such Official Zoning Map has been made.
+CHANGES ON OFFICIAL ZONING MAP: If, in accordance with the provisions of this Resolution, changes are made in the zoning district boundaries or other explanatory matter portrayed on the Official Zoning map, such changes shall be promptly entered on said Official Zoning Map after amendment of same has been approved by the Custer County Board of County Commissioners together with an entry on the Official Zoning Map as follows: "On (date), by official action of the Custer County Board of County Commissioners, the following change(s) was/were made in the Official Zoning Map: (brief description of the change)", which entry shall be signed by the Chairperson of the Custer County Board of County Commissioners and attested by the County Clerk.
+No changes to this Resolution, which involves matter portrayed on the Official Zoning Map, shall become effective until after such change and entry on such Official Zoning Map have been made.